Miguerfi/Fiscal-Ranger/README.md

 #Fiscal Ranger a Telegram bot.
-### check in real time the value of ur country money based on dolar
+### check the currence of the coins around the world